Sapporo Itinerary for First-Timers (3 or 5 Days)

 Afternoon Adventures: Venturing to Noboribetsu's Hell Valley

-In the afternoon, continue your journey to Noboribetsu, famous for its hot springs and Jigokudani, or “Hell Valley.”
-This volcanic valley is a spectacular sight, with steaming vents, sulfurous fumes, and bubbling hot springs.
-Explore the walking trails around Hell Valley, marveling at the otherworldly landscape.
-Be sure to visit the Oyunuma Pond, a natural foot bath where you can relax and enjoy the therapeutic waters.
-This unique experience offers a glimpse into the volcanic activity that shapes Hokkaido’s landscape.
-Also, discover other things to do in Sapporo to plan future visits.
+In the afternoon, continue your journey to Noboribetsu (about 40 minutes by bus from Lake Toya), famous for its hot springs and Jigokudani (Hell Valley).
+This volcanic valley is free to explore and is a spectacular sight, with steaming vents, sulfurous fumes, and bubbling hot springs.
+Explore the walking trails around Hell Valley (open 24 hours), marveling at the otherworldly landscape.
+Be sure to visit the Oyunuma Pond and its natural foot bath where you can relax and enjoy the therapeutic waters — completely free.
+This unique experience offers a glimpse into the volcanic activity that shapes Hokkaido's landscape.

 Evening Experiences: Relaxing in Noboribetsu's Onsen